parthsakpal07/Small-React-project-1/README.md

 1) The project was built to practice core React concepts such as:

-2) Functional components and JSX
+2) Functional components and JSX.

 3) Passing and handling props